-International SOS Highlights Need To Prioritise Mental Wellbeing And Health During Holy Month Of Ramadan
+International SOS highlights need to prioritise mental wellbeing and health during holy month of Ramadan

-(MENAFN- Mid-East) International SOS, the world's leading provider of medical and security services, reminds everyone observing Ramadan to prioritise their safety and health by providing expert advice and personalised support.
+(MENAFN- Orient Planet Group) UAE, March 10, 2024 – International SOS, the world's leading provider of medical and security services, reminds everyone observing Ramadan to prioritise their safety and health by providing expert advice and personalised support.
 The holy month of Ramadan is due to start this year on or around March 11, and Muslims across the globe are preparing to begin a period of fasting and introspection.
 Fasting hours vary by location and will gradually increase throughout the month, as the time to start the fast (Imsak) and end it (Iftar) is directly related to when the sun rises and sets.
 While this period allows for significant personal growth, International SOS emphasises the importance of approaching it with a focus on both mental and physical health.

 "This year, we want to emphasise the importance of prioritising mental health and wellbeing during Ramadan.
 During the holy month of Ramadan, while many find it a time for spiritual reflection and growth, it is important to acknowledge that the changes in routine and physical demands of fasting can impact on employees’ mental and physical wellbeing.
 Organisations can help employees navigate the month by safeguarding their health, wellbeing and fostering a more inclusive and understanding work environment." says Dr Nosa Aihie, Regional Medical Director, Offshore and Medical Services, Middle East, International SOS.